Use the headings below to learn more about the current ongoing research at the Lewin Lab.

 Dogs which are scheduled to have cataract surgery at LSU School of Veterinary Medicine are currently being enrolled in a trial to assess the use of a medication to prevent high pressure after surgery.
 If you are interested in hearing more about this study, please contact the ophthalmology team at LSU SVM directly by email at firstname.lastname@example.org and provide your contact information.

-With grant support from the USDA, the lab is working on the collection of ocular microbiome data from cattle with 'Pink Eye' (infectious bovine keratoconjunctivitis) and 'Cancer Eye' (ocular squamous cell carcinoma).
+With funding support from the USDA, the lab is working on the collection of ocular microbiome data from cattle with 'Pink Eye' (infectious bovine keratoconjunctivitis) and 'Cancer Eye' (ocular squamous cell carcinoma).
 These diseases are very economically important to livestock producers and the development of novel therapeutics is a top priority.
 Using this microbiome data we hope to gain novel insights into these diseases which will direct the development of new treatments.

 The members of the lab have recently completed data collection for a project assessing the use of two instruments to measure eye pressure in horses.
 The data obtained will help ensure consistent measurements are obtained when veterinarians use these instruments.
 Please visit the Equine Veterinary Journal for more information!